nodejs/node/BUILDING.md

 Optional requirements for compiling for Windows 10 on ARM (ARM64):

-* ARM64 Windows build machine
-  * Due to a GYP limitation, this is required to run compiled code generation tools (like V8's builtins and mksnapshot tools)
 * Visual Studio 15.9.0 or newer
 * Visual Studio optional components
   * Visual C++ compilers and libraries for ARM64